genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_customise-look-and-feel.md

 ![](/img/positions-grid-with-customisation.png)

 :::tip
-Don't worry too much if the data is different to yours.
-As long as the grid is customised as expected.
+Don't worry too much if the data is different from yours - as long as the grid is customised as expected.
 :::

 ## Layout